Elementary

 Watch us learn and grow!

 Kindergarten is an action packed year of growing physically, mentally, socially, and academically!
 By the end of the year, students will typically read above kindergarten level, write in print and cursive, be able to tell time and know math facts.
-Additionally, each kindergartner will recite the Kindergarten Creed.
-This is always a highlight at the Kindergarten graduation.
-You will be amazed at how much they have learned in just one year!
+Additionally, each kindergartner will recite the Kindergarten Creed, always a highlight at the kindergarten graduation.
+Parents are amazed at how much their child has learned in just one year!

-Our exciting field trip for the year is to Remlinger Farm.
-The students have fun on the train, looking at pumpkins, riding on rides, and having fun with their parents, teachers, and classmates.
+The exciting field trip for the year is to Remlinger Farm.
+The students have fun on the train, looking at pumpkins, exploring the many activities, and hanging out with their parents, teachers, and classmates.

 K page